 Then, there are two alternative ways to calculate the value of the payment:

 It is important to highlight that tariffs are not fixed but they change every year according to Retail Price Index (RPI) and any change is implemented starting from the first payment period after the 1 April every year.
-The installments are paid every three months and the tariff values consider the cost of the renewable energy in 20 years.
+The instalments are paid every three months and the tariff values consider the cost of renewable energy in 20 years.

 Moreover, the budget scheme is called digression and it provides a lower tariff rate as the number of green energy adopters increases.
 There is clearly a tradeoff in terms of the number of installations and the gains of the adopters.
 Therefore, since after a tariff decreases applicants receive a lower amount, it is convenient to be early movers and switch to the renewable energy source as soon as possible If you are thinking about going green, you better get informed and have the new appliances installed before the others spot the opportunity!